 4. Landmark’s Century Centre Cinema

-With maverick screenings of leftfield independent films and a concessions counter with options ranging from vegan cookies to organic ice teas, a unique and memorable experience can always be had at Landmark’s Century Centre Cinema.
+With maverick screenings of leftfield independent films and a concessions counter offering options ranging from vegan cookies to organic ice teas, Landmark’s Century Centre Cinema always offers a unique and memorable experience.

 Address: 12828 N Clark Street, Chicago